 Of course, leaving out so many annoying white male Heroes of Accomplishment from the textbook doesn`t mean that the historians have managed to dig up comparable diverse Heroes of Accomplishment.

 Instead, the space mostly gets filled with Heroes of Suffering.

 You get one guess.

-I suspect teenage boys might find him, you know, interesting
+I suspect teenage boys might find him, you know, interesting.
+Maybe?

 It turns out Chanax is an illegal immigrant from Guatemala who works in a supermarket in Houston.
 This hero`s accomplishment is that he brought in 1,000 other illegal aliens from his home village.